bluerobotics/ardusub-gitbook/developers/developers.md

 The available board types can be seen by entering `make` with no arguments.

-## Uploading
+## Uploading Locally

 To upload the code to a PixHawk or similar controller, add `-upload` to the build command.
 For example:

 	make px4-v2-upload

 This only works with a direct USB connection to the Pixhawk.

-If you're using a companion computer and an Ethernet tether connection, you can upload the code through the companion computer.
-Please see the [Flashing Pixhawk Through SSH](/raspi-setup/#flashing-pixhawk-through-ssh) for instructions on how to do that.
+## Uploading Remotely

+With an Ethernet tether and companion computer, it is possible to flash the Pixhawk firmware through the companion computer - no need to directly access the Pixhawk.

+#### Flashing With a .px4 File

+	ssh pi@192.168.2.2 "/home/pi/companion/RPI2/Raspbian/flash_px4.py --stdin" < ArduSub-v2.px4

 ## Running

 The code begins running immediately once uploaded.
 For Linux-based autopilots, it must be launched or started with launch script.
 Please see the documentation for your respective autopilot.

-The companion computer is also set up to start automatically and connect to the autopilot.
-Please see the [companion computer page](/raspi-setup/) for more setup details.

 ## Making a Custom Configuration